NyashaMawoko/selfmadecoderr/README.md

-# 💫 About Me:
+# 💫 Hello I'm Nyasha :
-Hello, I'm Nyasha<br><br>Self-taught software engineer sharing my learnings in tech.<br><br>Currently honing my skills in Python.<br><br>Follow along with my journey on linkedin where I talk about the ups and downs of self-learning and how to overcome.
+Self-taught software engineer sharing my learnings in tech.<br><br>Currently honing my skills in Python.<br><br>Follow along with my journey on linkedIn where I talk about the ups and downs of self-learning and how to overcome.

 # 💻 Tech Stack: